 2. Having access to an effective strategic planning tool

-Strategic account management needs more work than normal accounts and hence better tools.
-Although strategic account plans are about building key relationships and nurturing them, this process does need to be automated.
-There are various strategic planning tools available that help the managers in planning and managing their strategic accounts well.
+Strategic account management needs more work than normal accounts and hence better tools and templates.
+Although they are about building key relationships and nurturing them, this process does need to be automated.
+There are various strategic planning templates available that help managers in planning and managing their accounts well.

-But having access to a suitable tool may be a challenge, to begin with.
-Challenges of strategic account management can be overcome by ensuring the account planning tool is made a part of the responsibility of the strategic management team and the leadership.
+But having access to a suitable tool that is specifically designed for strategic account plans may be a challenge to begin with.
+Challenges of strategic account management can be overcome by ensuring the account planning tool is made a part of the responsibility of the management team and the leadership.

-3. Having a good relationship with all key customers (other than that one key customer) within each Strategic Account
+3. Having a good relationship with all key customers within each Strategic Account

 It’s not enough to have a good relationship with just one key person within one Strategic Account.
 People move from one organization to another.
-Strategic Account Managers cannot afford to put all their eggs in one basket and need to form good relationships with other key people within the Strategic Account.
+Strategic Account Managers cannot afford to put all their eggs in one basket and need to form good relationships with other key people within the important account.

 4. Interacting with enterprise-level organizations and key buyers at the top level

-Sales Account Planning requires a CXO-level management involvement in any client.
+Sales Account Planning requires a CXO-level management involvement with any client.
 This bottleneck may arise due to a lack of training.
-This is very easily rectified with proper recruitments, training and a top-down approach to Strategic Account Management.
+This is very easily rectified with proper recruitment, training, and a top-down approach to Strategic Account Management.

 5. The actual implementation of the Strategic Account Plans

 Strategic Account Plans will remain so unless they’re put into action by a motivated Strategic Account Manager.
-The biggest detriment of a Strategic Account Plan is actually its implementation and thus it must be taken into account while creation.
+The biggest detriment of a Strategic Account Plan is its implementation, and thus it must be taken into account during creation.

 6. Formulating a fair and comprehensive compensation policy for Strategic Account Managers

-Let’s conclude with what McKinsey says, “It’s not surprising to learn that those who use an analytic approach “achieve up to 10 percent sales growth, up to 5 percent higher return on sales, and a margin uplift of 1 to 2 percent,”
+As McKinsey says, “It’s not surprising to learn that those who use an analytic approach achieve up to 10 percent sales growth, up to 5 percent higher return on sales, and a margin uplift of 1 to 2 percent.”